 The Power of the Dog (12 nominations, including Best Picture) – Netflix

 Benedict Cumberbatch and Kirsten Dunst star in this psychological Western thriller about a dangerous and manipulative ranch-owner who terrorizes his brother’s his new wife and her son when they move onto the family’s ranch.

-Dune (10 nominations, including Best Picture) – HBO Max, returns March 10
+Dune (10 nominations, including Best Picture) – Max, returns March 10

 The epic new adaptation of the popular science fiction novel, Dune is an expansive and action-packed film with a bevy of heavy hitters in the cast, including Timothée Chalamet, Oscar Isaac, and Zendaya.
 Read our preview here.